Graveyard of Empires - Chapter 2

 "Sir," Gary said, nodding as he approached.

-Gary was old and freckly with a receding hairline and large eyes, and Wade had never seen him without gray coveralls and carrying one tool or another.
-He was a good man, someone that Wade really respected and enjoyed being around.
+Gary was old and freckly with a receding hairline and large eyes, and Argus had never seen him without gray coveralls and carrying one tool or another.
+He was a good man, someone that Argus really respected and enjoyed being around.
 They often talked about ships and mechanical work.

-But right now, Wade didn’t want to talk to anyone.
-“Not now, Gary.”
+But right now Argus didn't want to talk to anyone.
+"Not now, Gary."

-There was no way Wade could explain anything that was going on to Gary.
-“No. Never mind.
-What do you need?”
+There was no way Argus could explain anything to Gary.
+"No. Never mind.
+What do you need?"

 "Good.
 The crew?"

-“Your pilots are already on board.
-One is from Sector Six, so he’s also your guide,” Gary said.
-“Guy named Jack.
-Other one’s an ass, and I didn’t catch his name.
-The soldiers are prepped, and they’ll need to be picked up off of Denigen’s Fist on your way.”
+"Your pilots are already on board.
+One is from Sector Six so he's also your guide," Gary said.
+"Guy named Jack.
+Other one's an ass and I didn't catch his name.
+The soldiers are prepped and they'll need picked up off of Denigen's Fist on your way."

-“They aren’t being dropped off here?”
-Wade asked.
-Protocol dictated that the warship delivered them to the Hummingbird personally, not the other way around.
-It wasn’t an inconvenience, exactly, but it could be seen as a slight to the Ministry or Wade.
-A pricklier man might be offended that the Captain—
+"They aren't being dropped off here?"
+Argus asked.
+Protocol dictated that the warship deliver them to the Hummingbird personally, not the other way around.
+It wasn't an inconvenience, exactly, but it could be seen as a slight to the Ministry, or Wade.
+A more prickly man might be offended that the Captain—

-“Captain Schmidt died this morning.
-Denigen’s Fist closed all operations until after his funeral.
-No ferries running, so they can’t get the soldiers out here like they are supposed to.
-You’ll have to pick them up if you still want to take them.”
+"Captain Schmidt died this morning.
+Denigen's Fist closed all operations until after his funeral.
+No ferries running so they can't get here.
+You'll have to pick them up if you still want to take them."

 "Seventy-three, sir," Gary replied.
 "Sickly for years."

 Seventy?
 I remember his inauguration ceremony.
-I didn’t realize he was so old.
-Wade swallowed and shook his head.
-I didn’t realize I was that old.
-“God grant him mercy,” he prayed.
+I didn't realize he was so old.
+Argus swallowed and shook his head.
+I didn't realize I was that old.
+"God grant him mercy," he prayed.

-“God already did,” Gary said with a chuckle.
-“Guess he went peacefully in his sleep.
-When I get that sick, I want some of that mercy, too.”
+"God already did," Gary said with a chuckle.
+"Guess he went peaceful in his sleep.
+When I get that sick, I'd want some of that mercy too."

 "He was a good man."